4 Tips for Social Networking in the Legal Industry

 In Social Networking

 Social networking sites have proven to be more than just a fad; they are now essential to businesses wishing to cultivate an online presence.
-Some law firms can even serve process via social media!
+Some law firms have even attempted to serve process via social media!

 As social networking proves to be an effective tool for attracting clients and customers, more law firms and legal associates have gotten involved with sites like LinkedIn, Facebook, Google+ and Twitter.